0ksks/memematch/slides.md

 </div>

 <!--
-Thank you for your attention!
-I'm happy to answer any questions you might have about MemeMatch, our architecture, or the technical details.
+Thank you!
+I'm happy to answer any questions about the technical implementation or design decisions.
 -->